Feyerabend/vm/parse/README.md

 the parentheses.)

-## traditional & combinator parsers
+## traditional vs. combinator parsers

 Traditional parsers, such as the hand crafted recursive descent parsers which we already are familiar with, have a simple and straightforward way to parse